kynex7510/PTSM/PROTOCOL.md

 # Protocol

-Before doing anything the card must be initialized?
-A delay seems to do the trick, but this game is weird af.

-Communication uses SPI.
+Communication uses AUXSPI.
 A transaction is defined by a request and a response.
 Every transaction starts with `SPICNT = 0xA040` and `SPIDATA = { 0xFF }`; after that, `SPICNT = 0x43` for whatever reason.
 Every request is sent using `SPIDATA = { 0x01, 0x00 }` with `SPICNT = 0xA040`.
 First two bytes after that are the packet size in big endian, next bytes are HCI packets.
 HCI packets are structured as so:
 - First byte is packet type.
 Possible values:
 ```
 0x01 = command